 Maybe, in this guidance project, Treasury was proposing to accept that invitation.
-Because of the widespread use of defined value formula clauses in estate planning, particularly (as we saw in 2012) to make use of increased exemptions such as those offered by the 2017 Tax Act, guidance could provide needed clarity on this point also.
+Because of the widespread use of defined value formula clauses in estate planning, particularly (as we saw in 2012) to make use of increased exemptions that were about to sunset, guidance could provide needed clarity on this point also.